rif7t/IronGate/README.md

 Each commit triggers a Docker build that also generates an SBOM via Syft.

 **Policy Checks:**
-Before deployment, OPA/Conftest evaluates Dockerfiles and Terraform configs for compliance.
+Before deployment, OPA/Conftest evaluates configuration files for compliance.

 **Security Scans:**
 ZAP runs against the running container (`localhost:8080`), producing an HTML report.